1984 Formula One World Championship: Race 12: Austria

 The Austrian Grand Prix, held at the Österreichring at Zeltweg near Graz since 1970, played host to the 15th Austrian Grand Prix and the 400th Formula One Grand Prix.
 The Österreichring was the fastest circuit of the year (this was the case when Silverstone was not on the calendar).
 Pole-sitter Piquet took the lead and led for most of the race distance.
 After the Renault engine in Elio de Angelis's Lotus failed and littered the racing line at the very fast Jochen Rindt Kurve with slippery oil, the leaders Piquet and Prost came through- Piquet slipped and slid slightly through the corner- but Prost, while trying to hold 4th gear in place spun his car and crashed into the track-side Armco barrier.
 Lauda, who had passed 3rd placed Patrick Tambay coming out of the Bosch Kurve moved up into 2nd, and then began chasing Piquet; Lauda passed him going into the fastest corner on the track, the Tiroch Kurve.
 Piquet dropped back with ruined tires, and Lauda slowed down a lot after losing 4th gear in the Texaco Panorama curves.
 Lauda was able to stay in front of Piquet and become the only Austrian to win his home Grand Prix.
 Italian Michele Alboreto in a Ferrari finished 3rd.

 Race 13: Netherlands

-The spectacular beach-side Zandvoort circuit half an hour west of Amsterdam was the traditionally long-time host of the Dutch Grand Prix.
+The beach-side Zandvoort circuit half an hour west of Amsterdam was the traditionally long-time host of the Dutch Grand Prix.
 This race was a McLaren 1–2 with Prost winning in front of Lauda with the Lotus duo Mansell and de Angelis finishing 3rd and 4th, respectively.
 It was at this race where McLaren secured the Manufacturers' Championship.
 The result also saw that only de Angelis had a mathematical chance of beating either Lauda or Prost to the Drivers' Championship.